jina-ai/clip-as-service/README.md

 🐥 **Easy-to-use**: No learning curve, minimalist design on client and server.
 Intuitive and consistent API for image and sentence embedding.

 👒 **Modern**: Async client support.
-Easily switch between gRPC, HTTP, Websocket protocols with TLS and compressions.
+Easily switch between gRPC, HTTP, WebSocket protocols with TLS and compression.

-🍱 **Integration**: Smoothly integrated with neural search ecosystem including [Jina](https://github.com/jina-ai/jina) and [DocArray](https://github.com/jina-ai/docarray).
-Build cross-modal and multi-modal solution in no time.
+🍱 **Integration**: Smooth integration with neural search ecosystem including [Jina](https://github.com/jina-ai/jina) and [DocArray](https://github.com/jina-ai/docarray).
+Build cross-modal and multi-modal solutions in no time.

 <sup>[*] with default config (single replica, PyTorch no JIT) on GeForce RTX 3090. </sup>